For Mothers Day I had given a friend a pack of Cricut’s Iron-On vinyl and guess what she told me? She hadn’t even opened it!

-What is iron-on vinyl?
+What is Cricut iron-on vinyl?

-Cricut iron-on comes in all sorts of colors, patterns, and textures.
+Iron-on vinyl comes in all sorts of colors, patterns, and textures.
 There’s the regular Everyday Iron-On, which we’ll use in this tutorial.
 But there’s also glitter, mesh, flocked, glow in the dark, and even holographic HTV.

 I promise that by the end of this tutorial you’ll not only know how to use iron-on vinyl, you’ll be an expert!

 You can make so many different projects with iron-on vinyl!
 It can stick to all sorts of fabrics (cotton, polyester, felt, leather, etc) as well as wood, metal, paper, cardstock, & more!